Herniated Disc Treatment Doctor in Burbank

 Chiropractic Treatment for Herniated Discs

-Chiropractic Treatment for a herniated disc can be sought out as alternative form of medicine to help with the pain normally felt in the back.
+Chiropractic Treatment for a herniated disc can be sought out as an alternative form of medicine to help with the pain normally felt in the back.
 Physiotherapy such as: electrical muscle stimulation, ultrasound, and soft tissue work can also help.
 Prescribed exercises can be given to help strengthen the core, back and surrounding musculature for more stability and support.
 Your doctor, and chiropractor, can also recommend NSAIDs (nonsteroidal anti-inflammatory drugs) such as ibuprofen to help reduce the pain, depending on the severity.
 Medical attention is advised depending on the severity of the injury, pain scale, length of time the pain has been going on for, and mechanism of injury.

 How to Prevent Herniated Discs